 Picture of the Month:

 Here's a small gallery of interesting pictures.
-They're not all taken through a telescope, and some are just long exposure images taken while mounted on a camera tripod.
+They're not all taken through a telescope, and some are just long exposure images taken while mounted on a camera tripod, or even a cellphone shot.
 Processing was kept to a minimum, so that just about anyone can get similar results.
+Click on any image to get a slightly better view.

 If you'd like any of your images included in our gallery, just send them along with your permission to use them.
 We'll update the gallery from time-to-time, and there is no set period until the next batch will be posted.
 Hover over the shots, to get a little info about each picture.
 Have fun!